 What Can You Do About Culture Shock?

-Your best chance at overcoming culture shock is to adapt to your new culture and try to understand the history and reasons why the cultural differences exist.
-Look at it as a learning experience to gain a new perspective and develop a better understanding for that other culture.
+Try to remain open-minded and patient as you hone your cultural awareness skills without passing judgment.
+It’s also important to understand the history and reasons why these cultural differences exist.
+Look at it as a learning experience to gain a fresh perspective and develop a better understanding of that other culture and respect those differences.